HenriN315/Portfolio/final-part-2.md

 3. Young people, educators, general public.
 Anybody who has interest in marine ecology or the environment.
 Language is approachable and inviting.

 Changes to Data Visualizations?
 1. Get red of redundant/irrelevant info in your maps.
 I want to be able to zoom in.
 Needs a legend.
 Would be nice to be able to zoom in.
+Eliminate unimportant city names.
+You could change the color scheme to something more indicative of change for any heat maps you make.
+2. Thinks definitely need keys, otherwise it is hard to tell what is going on.
+Need clearer markers of growth and decline of populations, not just one point in time.
+Also, declare when the sea star wasting disease started.
+(Unrelated to this question, but he also indicated that I should include more information on why kelp is important)
+3. Overall very easy on the eyes, but needs a key/legend.
+Putting in big cities is helpful to identify where exactly we are looking.
+Also, depending on the audience, it might be helpful to label which ocean we are looking at.
+Using dots is not the best way to indicate differences in density/abundance--stick with heat map.

+How should I integrate different data sets with each other?
+1. It might make sense to combine the sea otter tracts with other data so that the tracts can make a heat map of other species where the otters live.
+2. You should add information together into one vizualization.
+Overlay otter population with kelp population and sea star population.
+That way you can start to make more connections.
+3. Overlaying different information from each species onto one map might be helpful to make better connections.